pietrodito/rstudio-projects/Apps/dilavo/README.md

 ## TODO

+Multi-user ?
+ + One container for each user ? cd("./")
 ## Interactive test design

 At launch, the app will search if a shell  environment variable `RHINO_PROD` has been set to `true`.